Oculus Reveals New Compact 'Half Dome' VR Prototypes

 Image courtesy of: Oculus

 At Oculus Connect 6 (OC6), Facebook Reality Labs Chief Scientist Michael Abrash took to the stage and revealed two new versions of the ‘Half Dome’ prototype the company showed off last year, which uses a varifocal display to automatically adjust points of focus in an image and offers a much wider field of view (FoV) than the current Rift or Quest headsets.

 The two new prototype versions of ‘Half Dome’ are referred to simply as ‘Half Dome 2’ and ‘Half Dome 3’.
 While both aim to deliver a wider field of view and varifocal displays for improved visual immersion, they also are a significant step forward in regards to ergonomics and comfort, both visual and physical, than the original ‘Half Dome’ prototype.

 According to Oculus, “[…] By stacking a series of PDLs and switchable half-wave plates on top of each other, we’re able to achieve smooth varifocal that lets you comfortably and seamlessly adjust your focus in the headset.”
-As a result of the new electronic varifocal system in ‘Half Dome 3’, this allows it to be significantly smaller, more reliable, and achieve a better ergonomic form factor than previous prototypes while also eliminating noise and vibrations.
+As a result, the new electronic varifocal system in ‘Half Dome 3’ allows it to be significantly smaller, more reliable, and achieve a better ergonomic form factor than previous prototypes while also eliminating noise and vibrations.

 As shown in the image above, the six liquid crystal lenses inside the new electronic varifocal system can rapidly cycle through 64 discrete focus planes (the number of focal planes doubles with each additional lens), allowing for a smooth transition between focal depths as it shifts through different sets of lens states.
 This enables users to view objects in focus at closer distances and allows the headset to more naturally mimic focus changes in the user’s eyes.